 Year 9 Spanish language leaders (from October 2021)

-We envisage offering a residential visit to Spain post Covid 19 travel restrictions being lifted.
+We envisage offering a residential visit to Spain post Covid 19 when travel restrictions are lifted.